MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/mac-whatsnew.md

 *Date published: 08/06/2018*

 - Enabled connectivity to Azure Active Directory (AAD) joined PCs.
-To connect to an AAD joined PC, your username must be in one of the following formats: “AzureAD\user” or “AzureAD\user@domain”.
+To connect to an AAD joined PC, your username must be in one of the following formats: "AzureAD\user" or "AzureAD\user@domain".
 - Addressed some bugs affecting the usage of smart cards in a remote session.

 ## Updates for version 10.2.0